methods/rate

 DEFAULT_COSINE_PERIOD

-Length of one cosine annealing cycle in iterations.
+Length of one full cosine annealing cycle in training iterations before the schedule wraps or restarts.

 DEFAULT_DECAY_STEP_SIZE